 \section{Introduction}

 \IEEEPARstart{T}{he} advent of sixth-generation (6G) wireless systems is anticipated to impose far more stringent requirements on spectral efficiency and full-dimensional coverage\cite{6G}.
-To meet these demands, emerging technologies such as reconfigurable intelligent surfaces \cite{RIS,IRS}, fluid antennas \cite{fluid1,fluid2}, and movable antennas \cite{movable1} have shown promising performance improvements.
+To meet these demands, emerging technologies such as reconfigurable intelligent surfaces \cite{RIS}, fluid antennas \cite{fluid1}, and movable antennas \cite{movable1} have shown promising performance improvements.
 These flexible antenna technologies advance transceiver architectures and enable environmental reconfigurability, which allows for controllable signal shaping.
-However, the potential benefits of these technologies are limited as they do not fully mitigate the performance degradation caused by large-scale fading.

-Recently, pinching antenna systems (PASS) \cite{PA_mag, PA_ding, tutorial} have gained significant attention for their ability to boost spectral efficiency by enabling near-wire communications.
-Specifically in PASS, the dielectric waveguide serves both as the transport medium and the antenna rail, while small dielectric particles are pinched onto the waveguide to form pinching antennas (PAs), which act as programmable leakage points for signal radiation.
-Compared with prior flexible-antenna approaches, PASS directs part of the signal propagation through low-attenuation waveguides and radiates it closer to users, thereby reconfiguring large-scale fading and significantly reducing path loss.
-This additional spatial degree-of-freedom (DoF) allows for the optimization of PA deployment and power radiation, enabling PA beamforming to shape the emitted field.
-These capabilities enhance the communication service quality, such as facilitating unobstructed communication links \cite{LoS_links} and improving physical-layer security \cite{security1,security2}.
-Therefore, PA technology has drawn tremendous attention from both academia and industry\cite{docomo}, and is expected to play an important role in future wireless communications.
+The potential benefits of these technologies, however, are limited because they do not fully mitigate the performance degradation caused by large-scale fading.
+Recently, the pinching antenna system (PASS) \cite{PA_mag, PA_ding, tutorial} has attracted significant attention because of its ability to boost spectral efficiency through near-wire communications.
+Specifically, in PASS, the dielectric waveguide serves both as the transport medium and the antenna rail, while small dielectric particles are pinched onto the waveguide to form pinching antennas (PAs), which act as programmable leakage points for signal radiation.
+Compared with prior flexible-antenna approaches, PASS directs part of the signal propagation through low-attenuation waveguides and radiates it closer to users, thereby reshaping large-scale fading and significantly reducing path loss.
+This additional spatial degree of freedom (DoF) allows the optimization of PA deployment and power radiation, enabling PA beamforming to shape the emitted field.
+These capabilities enhance communication quality, for example by facilitating unobstructed communication links~\cite{LoS_links} and improving physical-layer security \cite{security1,security2}.
+Therefore, PASS has drawn tremendous attention from both academia and industry\cite{docomo}, and is expected to play an important role in future wireless communications.